Memorial Drive (Cambridge)

-Memorial Drive, colloquially referred to as Mem Drive, is a 3.9 mi parkway along the north bank of the Charles River in Cambridge, Massachusetts, United States.
+Memorial Drive, informally Mem Drive, is a 3.9 mi arterial road and parkway segment in Cambridge, Massachusetts, running east–west along the northern bank of the Charles River, United States.
+The western terminus, in West Cambridge, is at the junction of Greenough Boulevard, Gerry's Landing Road, and Fresh Pond Parkway.
+The eastern terminus is Main Street and the Longfellow Bridge near Kendall Square where the road along the river goes on to become Edwin H. Land Boulevard and Cambridge Parkway.

-The parkway runs parallel to two major Boston parkways, Soldiers Field Road and Storrow Drive, which lie on the south bank of the river.
-The western terminus is in West Cambridge at Greenough Boulevard and Gerry's Landing Road, which connects it to Fresh Pond Parkway.
-The eastern terminus is at Main Street and the Longfellow Bridge near Kendall Square.
-Memorial Drive is designated as U.S. Route 3 for most of its length, except the easternmost 0.7 mi which are designated as Massachusetts Route 3 (US 3 and Route 3 connect end-to-end and are treated as one continuous route by the state).
-Route 2 is cosigned with US 3 on Memorial Drive between the western terminus and the Boston University Bridge.
+Memorial Drive is designated as U.S. Route 3 for most of its length, except the easternmost portion (0.7 mi) just east of Massachusetts Avenue which is designated Massachusetts Route 3; US-3 and MA-Route 3 connect end-to-end and give the appearance of one continuous route.
+MA-Route 2 is co-designated with US-3 on Memorial Drive between the western terminus and the Boston University Bridge.

+The Drive has achieved notoriety for the danger it presents to pedestrians and cyclists; five were killed between 2014 and 2026.
+The Department of Conservation and Recreation, which owns and maintains the Drive, received serious warnings about its safety.

+The parkway runs parallel to the separate Boston parkway, Soldiers Field Road and Storrow Drive, on the opposite (south) bank of the river.

 History

 The construction of Memorial Drive began in 1897 as part of the Charles River Basin project, a comprehensive urban renewal effort aimed at revitalizing the area along the Charles River.
 The project aimed to create a park-like environment along the river, enhancing recreational opportunities and providing open spaces for the public.
 Originally known as Charles River Road, the road was officially renamed "Memorial Drive" in 1923 to honor the memory of the Massachusetts soldiers who had served and given their lives during World War I.

-In 1985, the Massachusetts Legislature passed a law requiring that the Metropolitan District Commission (later renamed the Department of Conservation and Recreation) close Memorial Drive between Gerry’s Landing Road and Western Avenue between 11 a.m. to 7 p.m., every Sunday from the end of April until mid-November.
-With the closure of indoor recreation opportunities resulting from the COVID-19 pandemic in 2020, the Cambridge City Council asked DCR to close the area on Saturdays as well.
-The DCR agreed and scheduled Saturday and Sunday closures for pedestrians and cyclists through 2022.
-In April 2023, the DCR announced that it would be returning to its pre-pandemic schedule, and would no longer close Memorial Drive for pedestrians and cyclists on Saturdays going forward.
-Parking is allowed on the westbound side of Memorial Drive for a short segment after JFK Street (except during rush hours, 7am-10am and 4pm-6pm), often surprising motorists in the right lane as there is no change in pavement markings.